Medical Imaging

 What to bring to your appointment:

-Duration of appointment/visit: A x-ray may take between 10-20 minutes to complete, whereas CT and ultrasound examinations could take longer (up to 1 hour).
+Duration of appointment/visit: An x-ray may take between 10-20 minutes to complete, whereas CT, MRI and ultrasound examinations can take longer (up to 30-60 minutes).

-Health professionals that work in clinic and their role:
+Health professionals that work in the clinic and their role:

 A Radiologist is a medical professional who specialises in using medical imaging technologies to diagnose and treat injury and disease.